 Home to none other than a group of Greater Flamingos, their bright pink feathers were a stunning contrast to the surrounding landscape.
 While we weren’t able to get up close, the birds were still easy to pick out.

 Floreana is not only home to turtles and flamingos, but just so happens to be one of the few islands in the Galapagos that is also inhabited.
 About 150 people live on the island, making their living by farming and fishing.
 The land is perfect for growing citrus fruits like papaya and bananas, and residents can even cultivate coffee.
-But it’s safe to say Floreana’s claim to fame centers around one little weathered barrel, in a place called Post Office Bay.
+But it’s safe to say Floreana’s claim to fame centres around one little weathered barrel, in a place called Post Office Bay.

-As soon as we jumped into the water off of our Panga, we were swept away by the strong current and hurtled past bright tropical fish, coral and the odd sea turtle or shark.
+As soon as we jumped into the water off of our panga, we were swept away by the strong current and hurtled past bright tropical fish, coral and the odd sea turtle or shark.
 While the crashing waves pushing us close to the jagged rocks were a bit much for those who weren’t comfortable in the water, it was an amazing feeling to be at the whim of the ocean, and the perfect way to cap of a visit to Floreana island before continuing to the next stop of our Galapagos trip.

 YOU MIGHT ALSO ENJOY: